The “Anything Vegan” nutritionist chefs

 Jasmine Simon and Marji Simon Meinefeld

 show us how, simply and joyfully.

 Photo from Anything Vegan

-Sisters Jasmine Simon and Marjorie “Marji” Simon Meinefeld are both committed vegans, and they’ve dedicated their careers to spreading the word that going vegan isn’t a sacrifice but a joyful experience that can enhance your life in many ways.
+Sisters Jasmine Simon and Marjorie “Marji” Simon Meinefeld are both committed vegans, and they’ve dedicated their careers to spreading the word of the many benefits of a vegan diet and that it isn’t a sacrifice but a joyful experience.

 Jasmine was 15 years old when she had an “a-ha” moment about the links between her diet and her health.

 “I started to look around in my community and saw a lot of people who were ill, overweight, and unhealthy,” she says.
 “I thought there had to be some connection between what people were eating and how they’re feeling.”